-2015 Home Collection Release and Special Offer
+2015 Home Collection Release

 Embracing the warm 2015 vintage completely, we celebrated stepping in to this harvest with the most beautiful fruit.
 Perfect flowering, wonderful summer weather conditions allowed for full production off our tiny 2.2 hectare vineyards.
 Warmer vintages allow for the vine to move further into our soils looking for water, penetrating deep into the limestone at a length of over 5 meters deep.
 All home wines have moved into a new dimension of flavour and tension solely due to the contribution of the limestone soils we grow on.
 The wines have years of cellaring potential, are showing their terroir at a vine age of 15 years very different to the earlier years of Pyramid Valley.